NO RECOVERY NO FEES

 What If I Lose a Loved One to Medical Malpractice?

-If your loved one falls into the “free kill” category, you may have a hard time filing suit, but if your minor child or spouse passes away due to medical negligence, Clark, Fountain, La Vista, Littky-Rubin & Whitman may be able to help.
+If your loved one falls into the “free kill” category, you may have a hard time filing suit, but if your minor child or spouse passes away due to medical negligence, Clark, Fountain, Littky-Rubin & Whitman may be able to help.

 In any case, we encourage you to contact us for a free consultation.
 Call us at 561-899-2100 to get started.